How to configure Cisco CBS350 for Crestron NVX and Dante

 Configuration:

-Before we begin make sure that you have everything up to date, on the same firmware and connected together, as we will go through very detailed manual configuration it can easily become overwhelming and the slightest misconfiguration can flood your network making it unusable vert quickly.
+Before we begin make sure that you have everything up to date, on the same firmware and connected together, as we will go through very detailed manual configuration it can easily become overwhelming and the slightest misconfiguration can flood your network making it unusable very quickly.
+We covered in detail on how to calculate NVX streams and other checks in choosing the right switch article.

 Quick Check List: